Everything Doctors Need to Know About Working Abroad

 If you plan on remaining in the country of your choosing for a long period of time it can be best to find a job as a doctor without the help of an agency.
 However, this does not mean you cannot utilise the help of the consulate or embassy of the country you wish to live in.

-Regardless of how you manage to secure your dream job as a doctor abroad, you will need to make sure you have comprehensive international healthcare.
+Regardless of how you manage to secure your dream job as a doctor abroad, you will need to make sure you have Working Abroad Insurance.
 Even with your expertise, you need to ensure you are fully protected whilst working abroad.